MG84/ConverterApp/README.md

 ### Design
 	The application has been developed using emergent design, OOP, continuous refactoring and Design Patterns.
-	I used the assignment as an opportunity to create a flexible, maintainable and readable application which aims to the highest code quality and at the same time embraces the change.
+	I  create a flexible, maintainable and readable application which aims to the highest code quality and at the same time embraces the change.
 	I strongly used OOP in order to avoid if else statements which lead to increase the Cyclomatic Complexity of the code.
 In order to monitor the metrics values I used the plugin metrics for eclipse (you can find the xml export of the metrics in the metricsTree file).